In German town hit by car rampage, carnival goers drink to overcome shock

-VOLKMARSEN, Germany (Reuters) - Manuela Mattner says she is lucky her five-year-old son was unhurt on Monday when a man rammed his car into a carnival procession in the western German town of Volkmarsen simply because his father pulled him away from the speeding vehicle.
+VOLKMARSEN, Germany, Feb 24 (Reuters) - Manuela Mattner says she is lucky her five-year-old son was unhurt on Monday when a man rammed his car into a carnival procession in the western German town of Volkmarsen simply because his father pulled him away from the speeding vehicle.

 “If my ex-husband had not reacted so fast, my son would be in hospital or maybe dead,” said Mattner, dressed in a black and white pirate costume with gold lining as she walked out of a bar near the site where 30 people were injured.

-Note: (Editor’s note: Graphic language in paragraph 8)